 This can also happen with baseboard heating but is not as common since copper piping is more confined which makes a puffback rarer to occur.
 Soot puffbacks cause extensive soot damage and must be taken care of immediately.

-Is soot safe?
+Is soot Dangerous?

-How is soot damage in RI cleaned?
+How is soot damage cleaned?

 Soot damage must be cleaned properly and right away.
 Soot is found by using a soot sponge to determine that there is soot in that area.
 Then soot will be cleaned by a proper restoration company, like Rhode Island Restoration, by using the following methods: